rust-lang/reference/src/inline-assembly.md

 > On x86 and x86_64 targets, the syntax of the *expanded asm-string* acts as though the directive `.intel_syntax noprefix` is issued before parsing the *expanded asm-string*, except that the `option(att_syntax)` causes the syntax to act as though the directive `.att_syntax prefix` is issued before parsing the *expanded asm-string* instead.
 > On ARM and Aarch64 targets, the syntax of the *expanded asm-string* acts as though the directive `.syntax unified` is issued before parsing the *expanded asm-string*.

+r[dynamic.asm.invocation.duplication]
+The number of times, locations, and the order in which a given invocation of [`core::arch::asm!`] is expanded is unspecified.

+>[!NOTE]
+> In particular, an asm block may be duplicated, for example if the containing function is inlined, or omitted from the output entirely.
+> As a consequence, asm blocks should not use directives that have non-idempotent non-local effects, or named labels and symbol definitions.
+> Additionally, two asm blocks may not rely upon being adjacent in executable memory, even if they are adjacent in the source.

+r[dynamic.asm.invocation.global-order]
+The order in which invocations of [`core::arch::global_asm!`] are expanded is unspecified.

+r[dynamic.asm.invocation.directive-state]
+The *expanded asm-string* shall not issue a directive that modifies the global state of the assembler for processing inputs unless it issues a directive to restore that state it had upon entering the block.
+No diagnostic is required.

+>[!NOTE]
+> This include state such as the current section of the assembler, the syntax mode, or the kind of assembly output being generated.

 ## Operand type [dynamic.asm.operands]